ICTU/gros-visualization-ui/README.md

 The library provides four objects: `locale`, `navbar`, `navigation` and `spinner`.
 These objects must be instantiated with `new`.
-All modules can be provided an object upon construction, which is provides configuration options for the fragment except for `locale` where it provides localaliation specifications.
-All modules except for `locale` and `navbar` have the option `container` which defines a query selector for an element to insert the fragment into.
-In the `navbar`, the locale can be passed separately upon construction and the selection is to be provided to a method call.
+All modules can be provided an object upon construction, which is provides configuration options for the fragment except for `locale` where it provides localization specifications.
+All modules except for `locale` have the option `container` which defines a query selector for an element to insert the fragment into.
+In the `navbar`, the locale is passed separately upon construction.

 ### Locale